-- \cdot a running Viz Engine installation, or - · an installed Plura synchronization card.
+- · A running Viz Engine installation, or - An installed Plura synchronization card.

-If sync sources is not found, the Tracking Hub can still be used in "free running" mode.
+Note: If sync sources is not found, Tracking Hub can still be used in free running mode.
 Free running is not intended and should not be used for production.
 It can, however, be used to experiment with tracking on a laptop.
-For use in production either Viz Engine or Plura synchronization is needed.
+For use in production, either Viz Engine or Plura synchronization is necessary.
+A Note: 32-bit Operating Systems are no longer supported.
+For versions 1.2 and later, Tracking Hub and Studio Manager are available in 64-bit only.